duckduckgo/duckduckgo-help-pages/_docs/email-protection/troubleshooting/lost-access-to-forwarding-account.md

 order: 600
 ---

-Contact <a href="mailto:support@duck.com">support@duck.com</a> (note that email address ends in duck.com, not duckduckgo.com) and then reply to the autoreply with these details: your Personal Duck Address, current forwarding address, and the new forwarding address you would like to change it to.
+Contact [support@duck.com](mailto:support@duck.com) (note that email address ends in duck.com, not duckduckgo.com) and then reply to the autoreply with these details: your Personal Duck Address, current forwarding address, and the new forwarding address you would like to change it to.